Images of analytic map germs, and singular fibrations: Tame maps and the existence of the singular Milnor tube fibration

-One has studied in \cite{ART} the existence of a fibration over the complement of the discriminant, whenever the map is nice.
+\ \\ In \cite{ART} one has studied the existence of a fibration over the complement of the discriminant, whenever the map is a NMG.
 Such fibrations have been called \emph{Milnor-Hamm fibrations} in \emph{loc.cit}.
 We may now remark that under condition \eqref{eq:main2} our proof shows the existence of stratified fibrations over each stratum of the target.
-In particular the Milnor-Hamm outside the discriminant $\Disc G$ (which is here $= G(\Sing G)$ is well-defined since by construction $\Disc G$ is a union of strata.
+In particular the Milnor-Hamm fibration outside the discriminant $\Disc G$ is well-defined since by construction $\Disc G$ is a union of strata.
+One may then derive from Theorem \ref{t:tube} the following Milnor-Hamm fibration result: